Keeping Track of Your Child’s Immunizations

 Jul 05, 2013

-Today Dr. Lara Zibners addresses an inquiry from our Vaccinate Your Baby Facebook page that pertains to immunization records.
-If you have a vaccine related question that you would like us to address, please email email@example.com or send us a message on our Facebook page.
+Today Dr. Lara Zibners addresses an inquiry from our Vaccinate Your Baby Facebook page (now renamed the Vaccinate Your Family Facebook page) that pertains to immunization records.
+If you have a vaccine related question that you would like us to address, please email firstname.lastname@example.org or send us a message on our Facebook page.

 I have a question…I thought my daughter (5) was all caught up on her shots last year when she went to preschool.
 Now at her physical they say she is behind on four vaccines!!!
 I KNOW we got them updated last year, and the doctor’s office dropped the ball and failed to chart it…so now, if she has to have those 4 repeated, will it hurt her in any way?